-Like a shooting star, abandoned foal Star was with William E Simpson of Wildhorse Ranch for only a short time, but her infinite spirit touched his heart in many ways.
+Like a shooting star, abandoned foal Star was with us at Wildhorse Ranch for only a short time, but her infinite spirit touched our hearts in many ways.

 It was late morning on Thursday, March 23, when on a remote mountainside in the far northern-most part of California, I met Gemini’s Star, an orphaned filly who had been born into this world at dawn that day.
 As I write this, it has been two days since I began wondering why God had placed that tiny filly in my path.

 When I first saw Star, she laid under a Juniper tree alone, rejected and abandoned by her mother Gemini, who grazed with Star’s birth twin about 50 yards away.
 The rest of the family was also grazing nearby, but ignoring the tiny horse.
 Slowly I approached the newborn foal as she attentively watched me.
 I sat down on the ground about 20 feet away from the tiny filly as she studied me.
 Then she got up, and in a petite voice, she nickered at me, and on her wobbly little legs made her way over to me across the uneven ground.
 Shyly, she approached me from behind as she smelled the air … and after a few seconds, I felt the soft little whiskers of her teeny muzzle on the back of my head and neck … then she stepped to my side and continued exploring and nuzzling my face and nose with hers.
 She stood alongside me, as if we had known each other for years.
 Even after being abandoned and rejected by her own mother she still had love in her heart and a bold courageous spirit.